 The Council accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of property, plant and equipment.
-The intangible assets consist of purchased software licenses.
+The intangible assets includes purchased software licenses.

 All software is given a finite useful life, based on assessments of the period that the software is expected to be of use to the Council.
-The useful lives assigned to intangibles is 5 years.
+The useful lives assigned to intangibles is between 5 and 11 years.